MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    12 AM with 600 orders.

 4. Which order does the user buy first most of the time?

+   Moto Play has been purchased 48 times by users as a first-time product.

 5. What is the time interval that a user tends to purchase again?

+6.
-6. Write a mysql script on how to delete the duplicate orders, of the latest date, please explain the script in detail?
+7. Write a mysql script on how to delete the duplicate orders, of the latest date, please explain the script in detail?